learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 the sum of their cats' net worth, and remove the `GROUP BY` line.
 You'll be able to see all three tables have been joined.

-In our example query above, when we use the `SUM(cats.net_worth)` aggregator in conjunction with `GROUP BY`, the combination changes the way that our query behaves.
-Without `GROUP BY`, we would get a sum of the net worth of all the
+In our example query above, we need to use the `SUM(cats.net_worth)` aggregator in conjunction with `GROUP BY` to get the information we want.
+Without `GROUP BY`, only the first owner in the table would be returned, along with the sum of the net worth of _all_ the cats:
-cats:

 ```text
 owners.name      SUM(cats.net_worth)